Pastor Brad Stoltenow

 I welcome the challenges of ministry in multi-staff settings like Shepherd of the Hills and particularly enjoy preaching, teaching, hospital visits, leadership and strategic planning.
 Additionally, I like working with the outstanding leaders and servants at Shepherd.

-We have three adult children, two grandchildren and always look forward to spending time with family.
+We have three adult children, three grandchildren and always look forward to spending time with family.

 Hunting and fishing with my black lab, Charlie; annual hunting and fishing trips back to North Dakota and Minnesota; watching the Broncos and Rockies; watching lifelong loves (as a native Minnesotan) – the Vikings and the Twins.

-I have coached high school wrestling and football for 28 years and currently am head wrestling coach at Lutheran High in Parker, CO.
+I have coached high school wrestling and football for 28 years, including previous head wrestling coach at Lutheran High in Parker, CO.

 Preaching and teaching the Gospel of Jesus and encouraging a witness to the love and forgiveness of Jesus through acts of love and mercy.